 I woke with the sun.
-Sitting up carefully, to avoid slamming my forehead into the hatch-openers that dangle menacingly just 2 inches from the ceiling, I drowsily scooted myself out of the v-berth.
+Sitting up carefully, to avoid slamming my forehead into the hatch-openers that dangle menacingly from the ceiling, I drowsily scooted myself out of the v-berth.
 Time to begin the morning ritual of hunting down a water bottle and rinsing out the morning breath.
 It was then that I looked down at my legs, and let out a gasp.

 “What?!”
 Joel’s voice came from the bench.

 I moved into the cabin to show him.
 From hip socket to pinky toe I was covered in angry red spots.
 Bites upon bites, hardly any skin had been spared.
 They started to swell over night and would only become worse in the next few days.

 “Oh my god.”

 I remembered, too late, back in Marathon having gone through something similar though not quite as extreme as this.

 He let out a low whistle, “Do they itch?”